kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Kyma Dashboard Integration

-For easier access, add a navigation node to the Observability section as well as deep links to the Pod, Deployment and Namespace views of the Kyma Dashboard.
+For easier access, add a navigation node to the Observability section as well as deep links to the Pod, Deployment, and Namespace views of the Kyma Dashboard.

 1. Read the Cloud Logging dashboard URL from the secret: